grimme-lab/qc2-teaching/doc/scf.rst

 .. admonition:: Exercise 12

-   1. First you need to construct a new Fock matrix from the density matrix.
+   1. First, you need to construct a new Fock matrix from the density matrix.
-   2. Construct a loop that performs your self consistent field calculation.
+   2. Construct a loop that performs your self-consistent field calculation.
    3. Copy or move (whatever you find more appropriate) the necessary steps inside the SCF loop.
    4. Define a convergence criterion using a conditional statement (``if``)